Wolves at the Door: Reception

-Linda Marric of HeyUGuys gave the film two out of five stars, stating: "On the whole Wolves At The Door delivers some stellar performances and a genuinely terrifying story, but is largely let down by its makers inability to understand that there are limits to what can and cannot be shown on screen when it comes to the retelling of real life murders.
 Geoffrey McNab of The Independent called the film a "repellent, misconceived, and pointless film", awarding one out of five stars.
 Matthew Turner of The List also gave the film one star, calling it "a deeply distasteful mess".
-Mark Mukasa of The Upcoming gave the film one star, criticizing it for not "bringing anything new to the table" and noting: "it ends up being an unending stream of generic clichés in a genre already (at times unfairly) maligned for its derivativeness."

 Terry Staunton of Radio Times criticized the film's tension and remarked that "Cassidy and co are portrayed as such irritating "beautiful people" that some may find themselves reluctant to root for them."
 Mark Kermode of The Guardian listed it as #1 on his list of "The Ten Worst Movies Of 2017 So Far", calling it "nasty, duplicitous, morally bankrupt and dramatically inept... and I hope to never have to mention or think about it ever again."
 He later called it the worst film of the year, saying it is a "a repellently exploitative entry in the already sordid “Manson movies” canon."
 Kermode has recently listed it as #5 in the "Worst Films of the Decade" on Episode 64 of his "Kermode on Film" podcast.

-David Duprey of That Moment In gave the film two out of five stars, admiring Leonetti's direction, but acknowledging the film's basis on real life events as "distasteful".
-Kat Hughes of The Hollywood News gave the film two out of five stars, stating the film "had promise but failed to deliver", calling it "a bland and uninteresting attempt to bring to life one of the most interesting and dangerous cults in American history."